jenyss/DataFrameWorkerAgent/README.md

 # DataFrameWorkerAgent
 The DataFrame Worker Agent is a JupyterLab-based tool for processing free-text queries about DataFrames.
 It converts these queries into Python code to retrieve the requested information.
-Additionally, it uses Tavily as a tool to fetch detailed information related to the retrieved data.
+Additionally, it uses Tavily as a tool to fetch detailed information related to the retrieved data. _**This last step can be done from the LangGraph framewor without the need to invoke an LLM and was implemented just to illustrate LLM tool calling.**_

 ## Agent Workflow